This article originally appeared on VICE UK.

 Shockingly, no one took a flyer.

-Okay, so people at the end of a long busy day were more interested in getting a cheap curry than going on a date with me.
+Okay, so people at the end of a long busy day were more interested in getting a cheap meal than going on a date with me.
 I understood.
-But I was (am) horny, and in need of someone to split an M&S chocolate lava cake with on Valentine’s, so I changed tack, and hot footed it to a record store, where meet-cutes always happen in films.
-The record store is defo a romantic place to meet the person of your dreams.
+But I was (am) horny, and in need of someone to split an chocolate lava cake with on Valentine’s, so I changed tack, and headed for a record store, where meet-cutes always happen in films.
+The record store is a romantic place to meet the person of your dreams.
 For full “single indie girl talk to me” vibes, I made sure to browse bands that cool boys like; for example, The Smiths.

-Slinking off outside, I struck up conversation with a chap having a ciggie.
+Slinking off outside, I struck up conversation with a guy smoking a cigarette.
 “Would you like to be my boyfriend?
 It would only have to be for one night,” I said.
 “Ha, I’ve got a girlfriend,” he replied.
 “But I’ll stand in a photo if you like?”

 I mean honestly, the things people do for attention.

 But what's this?
-Just a few seconds later, a group of lads walked past the entrance to the store.
+Just a few seconds later, a group of guys walked past the entrance to the store.
 “HEY!”
 I chirped into the crisp winter air.
-“Would one of you lads like to date me for Valentine’s?”
+“Would one of you guys like to date me for Valentine’s Day?”

 “Yeah, our friend will do it.
 Go on Marco, do it!!!”